-The Naval Reserve Officer Training Corps Program (Naval ROTC) was established at Southern University in 1971 to provide an opportunity for students to qualify for commissions in the United States Navy or the United States Marine Corps.
+The Naval Reserve Officer Training Corps Program (Naval ROTC) was established at Southern Uni-versity in 1971 to provide an opportunity for students to qualify for commissions in the United States Navy or the United States Marine Corps.
 Over the years, the program has been extended to students from Louisiana State University, Southeastern Louisiana University, and Baton Rouge Community College.

+Upon completion of the Naval ROTC Program required courses, students receive a minor in Naval Science.
 To qualify for a commission, a midshipman must: complete all requirements for a bachelor's degree in accordance with University rules and regulations; must complete the NROTC Program course curriculum; receive a favorable recommendation from the Professor of Naval Science.